daintree2016/Tools-Docs/README.md

 * **Step-1:-** Select the Ship code then it will produces the Shipment Wise Records.

 * **Step-2:-** The Dynamic Stock table represents the overall stock that is PROACTIVE and REACTIVE in that particular Shipment.

+* **Step-3:-** The Unused Stock table represents the PROACTIVE Stock that is the left over stock after outbound in that particular Shipment.

+* **Step-4:-** The middle table represents all the shipment data with PUIDs.
+The PUIDs are used to distinguish the products with Same ASIN, So that it is easy for FULFILMENT Department to know which product got returned.

+* **Step-5:-** The Shipment products are REACTIVE by Default and They use convert the balance stock to Proactive button to Convert the remaining products after outbound to Proactive.

+**DATE WISE REPORTS:**

+* **Step-1:-** Enter the start date and the end date and click submit button.

+* **Step-2:-** It will produces the date wise reports.

+**DATE REPORTS:**
+* **Step-1:-** Enter the start date and the end date and click submit button.

+## HISTORY
+History is used to know what the updates or actions are done in the WIM at what time and how has done that action.

+### 1.WHY THIS TOOL:
+This tool is helpful for FULFILMENT Department to know daily updates and history.

+### 2.HOW TO USE THIS TOOL:
+* **Step-1:-** Open WIM click on History in Menu and it will produces all the log data.

+* **Step-2:- **

+## UPLOADS
+Uploads field is used to upload the shipment data.
+In that field contains Manual(single), New Data (Bulk) and Edit old (Bulk).

+### 1.WHY THIS TOOL:
+Uploads field is used to upload the shipment data.
+In that field contains Manual(single), New Data (Bulk) and Edit old (Bulk).

+### 2.HOW TO USE THIS TOOL:

+**Manual(single):**
+* **Step-1:-** In this field, we need to fill the form to enter a single product.

+## BARCODES
+BARCODES field is used to print the barcodes using PUID.
+To label the products.
+### 1.WHY THIS TOOL:
+This tool is helpful for **FULFILLMENT** Department to distinguish the products using these barcodes and easy to Restock the products.

+### 2.HOW TO USE THIS TOOL:
+* **Step-1:-** Open WIM and click on Barcodes field in menu and select Generate Barcodes.
+* **Step-2:-** Enter PUIDs that you want to generate barcodes.
+* **Step-3:-** Generate the barcodes using Generate Barcodes button.
+* **Step-4:-** Download the barcodes Using Download Reports Button.
+* **Step-5:-** They will stick these barcodes to the products.